-When transmitting dues, or fair share fees under the following section, the Village will provide the employee name, address, and Village employee ID number.
+When transmitting duesthe Village will provide the employee name, address, and Village employee ID number.

 Section 3.2.
 Indemnification.
 The Union shall indemnify and hold harmless the Village, its elected representatives, officers, administrators, agents and employees from and against any and all claims, demands, actions, complaints, suits or other forms of liability (monetary or otherwise) that arise out of or by reason of any action taken or not taken by the Village in complying with the provisions of this Article, or in reliance on any written checkoff authorization furnished under any of the provisions of this Article.